truelockmc/video-downloader/README.md

 ```bash
 python downloader.py
 ```
-Upon launching, the UI will allow you to input a video URL, choose a download folder, select a file format, and configure quality settings.
+(or just run the Executable you got from releases) Upon launching, the UI will allow you to input a video URL, choose a download folder, select a file format, and configure quality settings.
 The downloader will then extract metadata, display a preview, and manage the download process.

 ## Help